Outrageous: A narrow escape from slavery at Red Hook Point, 1850

-In the summer of 1850, an African-American woman was abducted and brought to Red Hook Point - just below the Atlantic Dock - to be taken by schooner to the South.
-Suspicious workers in the area were told by the captors that the woman was a runaway slave – this the woman vehemently denied.
+In the summer of 1850, an African-American woman was abducted and brought to Red Hook Point - just below the Atlantic Dock - to be put on a schooner and brought to a Southern slave state.
+The captors told suspicious workers in the area that the woman was a runaway slave – this the woman vehemently denied.
 Two of the workmen ran to get the police, and when they returned the slavers were gone leaving the woman free.

 This story, originally in The Evening Post, was published in August 30, 1850, just weeks before the passage of the Fugitive Slave Act of September 18,1850.
 The Fugitive Slave acts mandated the capture of escaped slaves, even if they currently resided in states that banned slavery and considered them free.
 The original law was passed in 1793, and the 1850 law strengthened it, requiring that free states cooperate in returning people to slavery